casdoor/casdoor-website/docs/user/overview.md

 - `Steam`: User's unique identifier from Steam OAuth login
 - `Ldap`: User's unique identifier from LDAP authentication

-## Organization Admin Privileges
+## Organization admin privileges

-Users with `IsAdmin` set to true have administrator privileges within their organization:
+Users with `IsAdmin` enabled are administrators of their organization:

 - Full access to manage users, applications, and resources within their organization
 - Access to verification code records sent to users in their organization